MattX/peroxide/README.md

 ### Small

-* Refactor Bounce to move the Result outside, which should greatly clarify a bunch of the code (we'll be able to use `?`.)
 * Make `structs` for the more complex values in `Value`, so we can provide appropriate methods in a type-safe manner.
 * Make `define` support the function definition shorthand (could be done